biicode/docs/examples/lib_httpserver.rst

 my_http_middle_ware.cpp
 ^^^^^^^^^^^^

-Implement your HttpMiddleware subclass.
+Implements HttpMiddleware subclass.
-Just write the call method reading from request the variables or headers you need and modify response to print the output.
+You should implement "call" method, read from request the variables or headers you need and modify response to return the output.

 .. code-block:: cpp